 The meat and the bread and the wine were all symbolical.
 They were inner nourishment described by an outward name.
 If the bread and wine were to have a purely physical meaning, they would be but a mere replica of many similar ceremonies held to honour the pagan gods of the past.

 Cicero speaks of the corn of Ceres and the wine of Bacchus.
 Ritual cakes and grain were eaten in the worship of Osiris, and were identified with his body.
 They were said to possess mystic powers.
-Demeter and Dionysius were worshipped in a form of eucharistic ritual.
+Demeter and Dionysius were worshipped in a form of Eucharistic ritual.
 The same is true of Attis.

 A much closer parallel can be found in the cult of Mithra with its sacramental meal.
 Renan and Sir James Frazer both speak of it in their works.
 Durant writes, “In the mysteries of Mithras the worshippers were offered consecrated bread and water.”
 He adds that the Spanish conquistadores were shocked to find similar rites “of a form of the sacred meal among the Indians of Mexico and Peru.”
 (11)